Volunteering

 Volunteering Queensland’s state of the sector report in 2024 showed that volunteering rates in Queensland have dropped 10% over the past 3 years.

 The Inquiry into volunteering in Queensland (the Inquiry) started on 11 December 2024.
-It will examine:
+It is tasked with examining:

 • the current state of volunteering in Queensland